nrobbins00/avi_demo/terraform/azure/userpass_auth/README.md

 ```-var 'sub_id=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'```

 **Azure account username**
+*Used for Avi Vantage controller to log into Azure*
 ```-var 'azure_user=username'```

 **Azure account password**
+*Used for Avi Vantage controller to log into Azure*
 Can be interactively entered during command line run so it won't show in bash history, alternatively, can be entered in variables.tf file as a default

 ### Optional Arguments